MobilityData/gbfs/gbfs.md

 #### Geofencing Rule Object

-A `Rule` object defines the set of restriction in place for a particular zone.  `Rule` objects are used as a value type in multiple places in `geofencing_zones.json`.
+A `Rule` object defines the set of restrictions in place for a particular zone.  `Rule` objects are used as a value type in multiple places in `geofencing_zones.json`.
 A `Rule` object has the following fields:

 Field Name | REQUIRED | Type | Defines
 ---|---|---|---